IanFinlayson/moonpatrol-gba/README.md

 # Moon Patrol GBA
 A Game Boy Advance version of the old [Moon Patrol arcade game](https://en.wikipedia.org/wiki/Moon_Patrol).
 It should run in any Game Boy Advance emulator (tested with Visual Boy Advance).
+It also runs on the hardware directly (with a special cartridge).
 The game is finished now.
 It does not do everything that could be desired such as letting the player shoot the obstacles or have multiple levels/enemies etc.
 But I don't think I will get around to doing any of that.